Gassandrid/ewan.my/content/Notes/Computational Neuroscience/Theory/Theta Rhythm.md

 Each of these "modalities" has a **corresponding pattern** of brain activity, a "neural fingerprint" of sorts that uniquely identifies this given information source.

-A great example of this is another video made by Artem(which I plan on writing a note on, if not done already) about [[Place cells]], which are neurons that essentially associate certain behavior with a given location.
+A great example of this is another video made by Artem(which I plan on writing a note on, if not done already) about [[Place Cells]], which are neurons that essentially associate certain behavior with a given location.
 Each of these Place Cells has a **preferred location** in which they tend to fire.
 Bringing all these place cells together, we get something of a "code" of physical position.

 ---